 - Incident Definition: Is the incident clearly defined within your guidelines?

-- Training: Are staff members trained regularly on reporting procedures?
+- Training: Are staff members regularly trained on reporting procedures?

 - Timeliness: Are incidents reported promptly?